artscoop/django-translatable/docs/index.rst

 django-translatable is a package providing base classes for Django models which content should be translatable into multiple languages.
-This allows you to easily create models which translations can be created through Django built-in admin site.
+This allows you to easily create models which translations can be managed through Django built-in admin site.

 **Required Django version is 1.2 or newer.**